 - 1/2 tbs of garlic seasoning, such as Flavorgod Garlic Lovers (Flavorgod.com) or Ms Dash.

 - Roughly 1/2 tsp (+/-) red pepper flakes – adjust to taste for heat level, but even if you do not like spicy, at least add just a little!

 - Optional: 1/4 tsp of liquid stevia – or less depending on how sweet you want it.
 Add this at the end once cooking is done.

 Add onion and sausage to pot, sautee over med heat until brown bits form around the edges.

-Add collard greens and season with garlic seasoning and red pepper flakes.
+Next, add collard greens and season with garlic seasoning and red pepper flakes.
 You can add a little salt, but the sausage and stock add enough for me.
-You can always add more later if you would like.
+It is always possible to add more later if you would like.

-Stir and let collards wilt down, a few minutes.
-Then add 3 cups of chicken stock.
-You could use any type of stock really, veggie or even beef.
+Stir and let collards wilt down, a few minutes, and then add 3 cups of chicken stock.
+Any type of stock works really, veggie or even beef.

 Bring to a simmer and then cover.
 Cook for 40 minutes.
 Then add in 2 tbs of apple cider vinegar (or red wine vinegar) and liquid stevia.
-Stir and enjoy!
-This taste even better the next day as leftovers!
+Stir and enjoy your sweet n’ spicy collard greens!
+This tastes even better the next day as leftovers!